ViktorJp/ECLIPSEMON/README.md

 # ECLIPSEMON v5.21.29942
-Asus-Merlin Solar Eclipse Prediction Script
+## Asus-Merlin Crazy Complex NASA-Approved Solar Eclipse Quantum Predictive Analytics Script
+Released: Aug 15, 2026

 You all may have noticed that ECLIPSEMON leapfrogged from v0.0.1 to v5.21.29942 overnight.
 That is not by chance, but by design, my friends.
 Yes, indeed.
 Working with our Board of Directors this morning, @Tech9 and I were directed to "enhance the cr*p" out of this advanced predictive analytics program.
 Subsequently, we acquired and directed about half of Microsoft's development shop to stop what they were doing on all that Windows-related stuff, and focus their attention on enhancing ECLIPSEMON.
 Their amazing overnight results are featured below in all their glory.